-This bus architecture allows you to create a flexible modular system that guarantees that you can make a full set of input controls for your cockpit and easily expand it by connecting extension modules to the bus at any time into the working system.
+This architecture allows you to create a flexible modular system and you can make a full set of input controls for your cockpit and easily expand it by connecting extension modules to the bus at any time into the working system.

 For input (and some outputs) extension the CD74HC4067 multiplexers (sold as cheap breakout boards) are used in our system.
-CD74HC4067 works as multiposition electronic switch, when only one of the 16 terminals is connected to the signal (SIG) pin at any given time.
+CD74HC4067 works as multiposition electronic "switch", when only one of the 16 terminals is connected to the signal (SIG) pin at any given time.
 The 4 address inputs on this board (S0...S3) are used to select one of 16 ports (0..15) to be connected.

-To extend the number of inputs to 16 you need to connect a new extension board to SimVim data bus as described here, and select any free pin number for this input extension.
-The "SIG" output of every input multiplexer is connected directly to this pin.
+To extend the number of inputs to 16 you need to connect an extension board to SimVim data bus as described here, and select any free pin number for this input extension.
+The "SIG" (or may be "Z") output of every input multiplexer is connected directly to this pin.

-To connect a number of 7-segment displays, LED serial drivers, PWM devices, stepper motors the CD74HC4067 module is used as output multiplexer.
-One muliplexer can control up to 16x output devices.
+To extend a number of 7-segment displays the CD74HC4067 module can be used as output multiplexer.
+One muliplexer can control up to 16x 7-segment displays.

-All inputs of every output multiplexer besides of "EN" are connected to the system bus and use 4 address lines and one "S" (SIG) line.
+All inputs of output multiplexer besides of "EN" are connected to the address bus and use 4 address lines and one "S" (SIG) line.
 The "EN" input is connected to the controller output pin assigned for this output multiplexer board.